256hax/solana-anchor-react-minimal-example/README.md

 It's depends on Framework(ex: Anchor, React, JS...).
 Check README.md at each directories.

 ## Wallet Key
-I set up id.json at each directories for Wallet.
+I set id.json at each directories for Wallet.
 Feel free to use that for only Devnet/Testnet.
 I expect you can easy to start minimal examples.

 ## Tools